Iceage - “The Lord’s Favorite”

 I won’t be doing my show next week because I’ll be going to WQAQ’s Festapalooza (with Titus Andronicus, Bomb The Music Industry!, The Front Bottoms and more!).
 Find more information about that day long Connecticut festival HERE.

-Anonymous asked: yes they're from Sweden
+Anonymous said: yes they're from Sweden

 I hesitated because the band I played right before them (Iceage) is from Denmark.
 Thanks for the confirmation!